-David W. Conrad was elected to Texas Land Bank’s Board in 2005 as a Director-Elected Director, has served on the Association’s Board since January 1, 2014 as a result of the merger, and serves as the Chairman of the Audit Committee and is a member of the Compliance Committee.
+David W. Conrad was elected to Texas Land Bank’s Board in 2005 as a Director-Elected Director, has served on the Association’s Board since January 1, 2014 as a result of the merger, and serves as the chairman of the Audit Committee.
 Mr. Conrad resides in Round Rock, Texas, is a Certified Public Accountant, a partner in Pilot Peak Investments LLC, a commercial real estate rental company, and a member of the Texas Society of CPAs.
 Mr. Conrad was previously employed by the Farm Credit Bank of Texas from 1982 to 1990, where he served as internal auditor and director of Association Financial Operations.

-Asa G. Langford was elected to the Association’s Board in January 2019 and currently serves as the Risk Chairman and on the Search Committee.
-Mr. Langford was born, and currently resides, in Lampasas, Texas in Lampasas County.
-Mr. Langford is a self-employed rancher whose operation includes a cow-calf herd, stocker cattle, small grains and hay.
+Asa G. Langford was elected to the Association’s Board in January 2019 and currently serves as the Governance Committee chairman.
+Mr. Langford was born, and currently resides, in Lampasas, Texas.
+Mr. Langford is a self-employed rancher whose operation includes a cow-calf herd, stocker cattle, small grains, and hay.
 He, along with his brother, owns an order-buying company, and he also is part owner of a feedlot.
-Ranching has been his principal occupation for the past five years, and he has been involved in his family’s ranch operation for 13 years.
+Ranching has been his principal occupation for the past five years, and he has been involved in his family’s ranch operation for thirteen years.
 He is a graduate of Lampasas High School and earned a BS degree in Agricultural Economics from Texas A&M University.
 Mr. Langford is a member of the Lampasas County Farm Bureau and the Texas and Southwestern Cattle Raisers Association.
 He is a member and deacon of School Creek Baptist Church, and he and his wife Jonna have a son and a daughter.

-Chad Lee was elected to the Board in 2011 as a Director-Elected Director and serves on the Association’s Compliance, Risk and Search Committees.
-Mr. Lee is a private practice attorney with an emphasis on criminal defense, employment, and various agriculture issues, including contracts, oil and gas leasing and real property disputes.
-Mr. Lee maintains an operation of commercial cattle, wheat and hay, serves as a Director on the Farm Credit Council, is a committee member for the Fort Worth Stock Show and Texas Southwestern Cattle Raisers, and a Director at Operation Orphans, a non-profit benefiting foster children.
+Chad Lee was elected to the Board in 2011 as a Director-Elected Director.
+He serves on the Governance Committee and is the chairman of the Compensation Committee.
+Mr. Lee is a private practice attorney with an emphasis on criminal defense, employment, and various agriculture issues, including contracts, oil and gas leasing, and real property disputes.
+Mr. Lee maintains an operation of commercial cattle, wheat and hay, serves as a director on the Farm Credit Council, is a committee member for the Fort Worth Stock Show and Texas Southwestern Cattle Raisers, and a director at Operation Orphans, a non-profit benefiting foster children.

 Stockholder Director Elections